 Add ground chicken, breaking it apart while cooking.
 Once slightly broken up, season with the seasonings.
 Cook almost through, until almost all the pink is gone.
 It will look like this.

-Add in the pasta and stir to combine in the sauce
+Add in the pasta and stir to combine in the sauce.
+Now you have an amazing Mac and cheese burger all in one dish!

 I always top my dishes with fresh parsley!

-The assistant absolutely goes crazy over this dish too.
+The assistant absolutely goes crazy over this healthy hamburger helper too.
 She was having a full on panic attack while I was shooting pictures.
-She doesn’t get like this always, it has to be a really good cheesy dish.
+She doesn't get like this always, it has to be a really good cheesy dish, such as this homemade hamburger helper.
 Look how funny she is!

 But don't worry, I paid her by letting her clean up a few of the shredded cheese strands that were left behind.
 Her favorite part is the clean up!
 Now, if only she could do dishes too.